AndroBuddy/AndroBuddy/README.md

 ## Glad to see you here!

-I'm Anirudh, currently a Computer Science undergrad at Mahindra University, Hyderabad.
+Frontend Developer at Kis.ai, Hyderabad

-They call me Andro on telegram and Tron on discord.
-You can call me either, it's the same for me.
+Anirudh in real life, Andro on telegram, Tron on discord.
+You can call me either, it's the same.

-I enjoy creating user interfaces and designs whenever I have the opportunity.
-I can get quite nitpicky when it comes to details due my habit of attaining pixel perfection.
-I do need a lot of music at max volume to concentrate.
+I enjoy creating user interfaces and designs whenever an opportunity strikes.
+I do get quite nitpicky when it comes to the tiny details (pardon my obsession for pixel perfection).
+I do need music to get in the flow.

-I'm proficient at Frontend webdev and appdev (preferably native Android), as well as I do a pretty good job at User Interfaces of any apps or websites I make.
-Currently I have a solid 4 years experience with VueJS as a webdev framework and Figma as my prototyping tool.
-I've just gotten hands on Procreate to hone the graphic designer in me as well, but I guess that's for another time.
+Proficient at Frontend webdev and appdev (preferably native Android).
+Pretty good at designing User Interfaces for apps or websites too.
+I've got some years worth of experience with VueJS, ReactJS (self taught), and Figma as my prototyping tool.

-I have an ongoing custom ROM project based on AOSP, [Project Fluid](https://github.com/Project-Fluid).
-I Co Founded it with 2 other very cool guys, and currently manage the UI/UX as well as the project website live at [projectfluid.org](https://projectfluid.org).
-Would totally recommend giving a look once, pretty proud of this one.
+I worked a custom ROM project based on AOSP, [Project Fluid](https://github.com/Project-Fluid).
+Co Founded it with 2 other very cool guys, personally managing the UI/UX as well as the project website live at [projectfluid.org](https://projectfluid.org).
+Would totally recommend giving it a good look, pretty proud of this one.

-When I'm free I usually spend time playing games, and very rarely do I do programming, usually in C++ or Kotlin.
+When I'm free I usually spend time playing games, watching shows or writing about space, quantum realities and that stuff.

-## 🌌 Work I do at leisure

-- 💻 Making designs and learning new skills
-- 🎮 Playing video games
-- 🎵 Blasting music into ears

 ## ⚙️ Tech Stack